-While also being more cost effective than a diet consisting mostly of store bought chicken feed, giving your hens a diverse menu to choose from greatly increases the nutritional benefits of a single egg.
+While also being more cost-effective than a diet consisting mostly of store-bought chicken feed, giving your hens a diverse menu of chicken-friendly plants to choose from greatly increases the nutritional benefits of a single egg.

-Before we get into highlighting specific plants individually, here is a full list.
+Before we get into highlighting specific chicken-friendly plants individually, here is a full list.

 9 Healthy Herbs For Chickens